 General Research Information

 Research and Development Program Overview (VA Directive 1200)

-Responsible Conduct of Research at the Portland VA Medical Center, Medical Center Memorandum 151-01
+Responsible Conduct of Research at the VA Portland Health Care System (VAPORHCS), Medical Center Memorandum 151-01

 Human Subjects Protection

 Research Compliance Reporting Requirements (1058.01)

 Requirements for the Protection of Human Subjects in Research (1200.05)